solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 # Can the market fit the protocol?

 I can list numerous examples of product-market fit success stories but not a single instance of market-protocol fit.
 DAOs are the latest exploration into market-protocol fit, and they try to support unstructured exploration and solution discovery.
-But as anyone who's been in a DAO knows, this tends to make it chaotic and complicated to navigate.
+But as anyone who's been in a DAO knows, this tends to make it chaotic, slow and complicated to navigate.

 Some would argue that the Ethereum Project is an example of market-protocol fit.
 I would humbly disagree.
 The Ethereum core team was addressing a specific problem, the ability to execute complex transactions and contracts in a trustless way on chain.
 Even before the community was around, the coreteam of Ethereum were building and iterating to achieve the product.
 The developer traction that Ethereum has is symbolic of product-market fit not market-protocol fit.
 Ethereum is a product for developers.

 However, the products built on top of Ethereum do serve to push a narrative that Ethereum wanted to achieve- building a new, fairer internet.
 If you take a big picture view, and look at Ethereum's problem statement as "Solving the information and power assymmetry in the internet", then Ethereum seems like a market-protocol fit approach.
-But on a smaller lens, Ethereum provides the **developer tools and substrate** for developers to build new applications.
+But on a smaller lens, Ethereum provides the **developer tools and substrate** for developers to build new, fairer and more open applications.
 In that sense, Ethereum is a product persuing product-market fit.

-It seems to me that the conclusion would be that nom matter what, your initial product/protocol has to find product market fit.
-Ethereum could only achieve their strong developer ecosystem building out solutions for their vision **after** they built a strong product with product-market fit to attract developers.
+It seems to me that the conclusion would be that no matter what, your initial product/protocol has to find product market fit.
+Ethereum could only lean on their strong developer ecosystem to build out solutions for their vision **after** they built a strong product with product-market fit to attract developers.
 Possibly, the concepts of product-market fit and market-protocol fit are not exclusionary but rather different stages in a pipeline.

 1. You set up a broad vision for what you want to achieve [Ethereum: building a fairer internet on a world computer]
 2. Create an initial substrate/protocol for people to build on that unlocks a design space for that vision [Ethereum chain]